oVirt/ovirt-site/source/feature/bridgeless-networks.html.md

-An admin can now set a logical network as "VM network" so when attaching a Network to an Host's NIC, a "Vm network" is implemented over a bridge, otherwise bridgeless If a host newtork is bridgeless but should be a VM network the host will be set to non-operational state.
+An admin can now set a logical network as "VM network" so when attaching a Network to an Host's NIC, a "Vm network" is implemented over a bridge, otherwise bridgeless If a host network is bridgeless but should be a VM network the host will be set to non-operational state.

 Also, A cluster network can be set as "optional", meaning that host is operational as long as it have all the non-optional networks attached.